Berber languages

-Cushitic, and Omotic languages of the Afro-Asiatic phylum, Berber languages are not tonal languages.

 Terminology

 "Tamazight" and "Berber languages" are often used interchangeably.
 However, "Tamazight" is sometimes used to refer to a specific subset of Berber languages, such as Central Tashlhiyt.
-"Tamazight" can also be used to refer to Standard Moroccan Tamazight or Standard Algerian Tamazight, as in the Moroccan and Algerian constitutions respectively.
+"Tamazight" can also be used to refer to Standard Moroccan Amazigh or Standard Algerian Berber, as in the Moroccan and Algerian constitutions respectively.
 In Morocco, besides referring to all Berber languages or to Standard Moroccan Tamazight, "Tamazight" is often used in contrast to Tashelhit and Tarifit to refer to Central Atlas Tamazight.

 The use of Berber has been the subject of debate due to its historical background as an exonym and present equivalence with the Arabic word for "barbarian."
 One group, the Linguasphere Observatory, has attempted to introduce the neologism "Tamazic languages" to refer to the Berber languages.
 Amazigh people typically use "Tamazight" when speaking English.
-Historically, some Berber groups have used this endonym since Antiquity (such as the Mazices) or continue to do so, although others had their own terms to refer to themselves.
+The use of this endonym dates back to antiquity, as attested by groups such as the Mazices.
+It remains in use today, although others have their own terms to refer to themselves.
 For example, the Kabyles use the term "Leqbayel" to refer to their own people, while the Chaouis identified themselves as "Ishawiyen".